ray-arnab/demo/README.md

    1. Have the server side dump token and the key on the markup of the page.
 The client side code then picks it up using relevant selectors.
 	- Challenges: What if this page is designed for long term caching while the access token expiry time is relatively small?
+	<br><br>

    2. Expose a servlet that does this server side call.
 Have the client-side call the servlet first and then use the token in API calls.
 	- Challenges: The servlet URL, in turn, might require protection in that case.
+	<br><br>

    3. Make the token and the expiry time available to the main page through an iframe.
 	- Challenges:

  		a) Can someone else embed the iframe in their domain and use the token and token_expiry values?
  		To mitigate, use x-frame-options:SAMEORIGIN so that it can be used only within same domain.

    		b) Can someone else make a server side Http call to this iframe URL and gather the token and expiry?
    		To mitigate, check the Referer in the request header.
 If a URL is iframed, its referer is usually the parent page's URL.

    - In other words, the aim is to ensure that this second page is accessible only as a Iframe, and only when embedded within a page from same domain.